-The MSNA curriculum is designed so that students are based on UNE's Portland campus for the first eight months (two semesters) of the program.
-The majority of the basic science didactic courses are offered during this period.
-The remaining 19 months of the program are clinically-based, with an emphasis on advanced coursework, clinical training, simulaton lab experiences, and completion of a capstone project.
-All students are required to complete the entire curriculum with passing grades.
+For the first 8 months (two semesters), students attend classes full time on UNE's Portland campus.
+The majority of the basic science and anesthesia didactic courses are offered during this period.
+The remaining 19 months of the program are clinically-based, with an emphasis on advanced coursework, clinical training, simulation lab experiences, and completion of a capstone project.
+All students are required to complete the entire curriculum with a minimum GPA of 3.0.

 |ANE 504 - Advanced Pharmacology I||45||3|

 |ANE 507 - Basic Principles of Anesthesia I||60||4|

 |ANE 609 - Research Methods for the Health Professional||45||3|

 |ANE 632 - Advanced Pathophysiology I||45||3|

 |ANE 512 - Airway Management and Regional Techniques||60||4|